-The West Parking Garage Site would provide entrance/exit on South Prairie Avenue, and would remove the existing crosswalk on the north side of the South Prairie Avenue and West 102nd Street intersection, the relocated crosswalk would be immediately south of the garage entrance/exit.
-The existing south crosswalk at South Prairie Avenue and West 102nd Street would be eliminated.
-The removal of this crosswalk would not create a physical barrier or obstacle to circulation that would restrict existing patterns of movement between the Project Site and the surrounding neighborhoods.
-Pedestrians could use the relocated crosswalk to cross South Prairie Avenue, walk two blocks south to the crosswalks at the South Prairie Avenue and West 104th Street intersection, or walk one block north to use the crosswalk located at the South Prairie Avenue and West Century Boulevard intersection.
-Thus would not physically divide an established community.
+The West Parking Garage Site would provide entrance/exit on South Prairie Avenue, which would remove the existing crosswalks at the South Prairie Avenue and West 102nd Street, and would replace them with a single crosswalk, across South Prairie Avenue immediately north of the entrance/exit to the West Parking Garage.
+The removal of the existing crosswalks would not create a physical barrier or obstacle to circulation that would restrict existing patterns of movement between the Project Site and the surrounding neighborhoods.
+Pedestrians could use the new crosswalk across South Prairie Avenue between 101st and 102nd Streets, walk two blocks south to the crosswalks at the South Prairie Avenue and 104th Street intersection, or walk one block north to use the crosswalk located off of the South Prairie Avenue and West Century Boulevard intersection.

-Overall, based on the above considerations, while the Proposed Project would result in the vacation of parts of two east-west City streets and remove one crosswalk across South Prairie Avenue, because of the availability of nearby alternative routes, including the addition of a pedestrian bridge across South Prairie Avenue, implementation of the Proposed Project would not physically divide an established community.
+Overall, based on the above considerations, while the Proposed Project would result in the vacation of parts of two east-west City streets, because of the availability of nearby alternative routes, implementation of the Proposed Project would not physically divide an established community.
 This impact would be considered to be less than significant.